-- 3. Click on down arrow to access Primary Underlay types (See explanation of Secondary Underlay in the "What's New section"). - 4.
+- 3. Click on down arrow to access Primary Underlay types. - 4.
 Choose Edge Walk, Center Walk or Zigzag as an underlay type. - 5.
 Click on OK (or apply).

 Note: The underlay will now be set for every element digitized forward.